vsrc/jaguar/README.md

 Accepts an array of ids in a payload of the body of the request.
 For each record, if found in the database it will be deleted.
 Useful for a large number of records at once and for testing that functionality from client side if it is implemented.

 ## Download
+Binary file with latest version compiled for your system can be downloaded from [releases page](https://github.com/vsrc/jaguar/releases)

 ## Technology used